Marine Corps Reserve Brief Highlights Opportunities for Aviators Through Direct Affiliation Program

-U.S. Marine Corps Maj.
-Gen. James Wellons, right, commanding general of 3rd Marine Aircraft Wing, and Maj.
-Gen. John Kelliher III, commanding general of 4th MAW, pose for a photo at the Marine Corps Air Station Miramar Officers Club, Jan.
+MARINE CORPS AIR STATION MIRAMAR, Calif. – Maj.
+Gen. James Wellons, commanding general of 3rd Marine Aircraft Wing, and Maj.
+Gen. John Kelliher III, commanding general of 4th MAW, spoke to officers about the Marine Corps Reserve during a brief on the Direct Affiliation Program at Marine Corps Air Station Miramar, Jan.
 10, 2025.

-Wellons and Kelliher spoke to officers during a brief about the Direct Affiliation Program which allows Marines to transition directly to the reserve after leaving active duty.
+DAP allows Marines to transition directly to the reserve after leaving active duty, offering benefits such as a guaranteed Select Marine Corps Reserve or Individual Mobilization Augmentee billet of choice and maintaining eligibility to transfer education benefits.

+“I understand how hard the decision is because you know exactly what you're walking away from—it’s about being part of something great,” Wellons said.
+“That’s why we place such a strong emphasis on talent management and programs like DAP, to retain our top talent and ensure you can continue contributing to the Marine Corps in meaningful ways."

 |Date Taken: